taurusilver7/canva-code/README.md

 Setup a global state with zustand.
 Create initial vales for the code-snippet user preferences in the store & import them in root & codeEditor.
 Create terenary operators for background, theme, fonts in the code snippet.

 Add the export options to the menu, and create their corresponding handler functions.
+Create copyImage to copy the ref target image with a standard pixel ratio and copy it to clipboard.

+Create a copyLink handler function to

 ## Deploy